ME-ICA/tedana/docs/building decision trees.rst

 A decision tree can include two types of nodes or functions.
 All functions are currently in selection_nodes.py

 - A decision function will use existing metrics and potentially change the classification of the components based on those metrics.
-By convention, all these functions should begin with "dec"
+By convention, all these functions begin with "dec"
 - A calculation function will take existing metrics and calculate a value across components to be used for classification, for example the kappa and rho elbows.
-By convention, all these functions should begin with "calc"
+By convention, all these functions begin with "calc"
-- Nothing prevents a function from both calculating new cross component values and applying those values in a decision step, but following this convention should hopefully make decision tree specifications easier to follow and interpret.
+- Nothing prevents a function from both calculating new cross component values and applying those values in a decision step, but following this convention should hopefully make decision tree specifications easier to follow and results easier to interpret.

 **Key expectations**